 The MHSCA Hall of Fame originally was the idea of Brick Fowler, who felt that some recognition should be given to people who had served many years in the coaching field.
 This idea was adopted and the first class of the MHSCA Hall of Fame was inducted in 1957.
 In 1962, a Hall of Fame Room was established in Win Schuler’s Restaurant in Marshall.
 Through the generosity of the Paul Smarks estate, the Hall of Fame Room was moved to Bovee Student Services Center (Student Union) on the campus of CMU in 1971.
 The Hall was moved to a room in the Student Activities Center (SAC) adjacent to the Rose Arena in 1996.
 The Hall eventually out grew that space (too many plaques and not enough wall space) and was moved again in 2014 to a hallway of the SAC that is the entrance and exit closest to the parking lot of the entire SAC and Rose Arena complex.
 So this most recent edition of the MHSCA Hall of Fame is truly a HALL of Fame.
 It features a gigantic wall mural which features athletes and coaches in competition.
 Also, instead of the wall plaques, the new HOF also features a computer kiosk on which will be pictures of all of the inductees of the members of the Hall.
 The members can be looked up by name, their year of induction and their community or school.
 With the class of 2015, we will have almost 700 members.

-Qualifications for membership in the Hall of Fame are as follows; one must have served a minimum of 25 years in high school sports with a minimum of ten years in Michigan, and must have exemplified high standards of performance and service to his/her sport, school, community, state and affiliated organizations.
-A coach has to be nominated for this honor by another member of the MHSCA and then a committee goes through the list of nominees each year to come up with a list of 15 coaches that are forwarded to the MHSCA Board of Directors each for their approval.
+Qualifications for membership in the Hall of Fame are as follows; one must have served a minimum of 20 years in high school sports with a minimum of ten years in Michigan, and must have exemplified high standards of performance and service to his/her sport, school, community, state and affiliated organizations.
+A coach has to be nominated for this honor by another member of the MHSCA and then a committee goes through the list of nominees each year to come up with a list of up to 15 coaches that are forwarded to the MHSCA Board of Directors each for their approval.